Paulina-Celebias/ToDoList/README.md

 ![application_window](https://github.com/Paulina-Celebias/ToDoList/blob/main/Screenshots/list_1.png?raw=true)

-After submiting the task, it will be visible on the list.
-On the lef side of your task there is an empty circular box.
+After submiting new task, it will be visible on the list.
+On the left side of your task there is an empty circular box.
 It represents an unfinished task.
 On the right side of the task you can see a bin button, used to remove the task.

 ![created_list](https://github.com/Paulina-Celebias/ToDoList/blob/main/Screenshots/list_2.png?raw=true)